GRnice/PandwarfDefenderProject/README.md

 Easy to use..
 you need a PandwaRF : https://pandwarf.com/

-__To protect your alarm proceed in three steps only__
+__To protect your alarm proceed in two steps only__

-1) Connect the app to your PandwaRF:
+1) Connect the app to your PandwaRF

-Image 1

-2) analyzes the radio frequencies of the environment

-Image 2

-3) Protect your alarm !
+2) Protect your alarm !

-Image 3

-You can custom any parameters to improve if necessary.
+If you want custom any parameters to improve if necessary, check the advanced mode in the page Protection.
-(I will explain all parameters later.)
+Otherwise the app do the work for you.

+__the page "Signal Measurement" evaluates the average signal strength.__

 If you have many alarms you can save/load many configurations.
 Configurations are by default stored in *Documents/PandwarfDefender/configs*

-Next Iteration:
-Contact a server when a brute force attack is detected :)))